ChrisChinchilla/Chip-Shop/manual.md

 2. Add piles of money tokens equal to the number of turns the product will remain in play (marketing resources allocated), with each pile containing tokens equal to the profits per turn score (players current loyalty score).
 3. Adjust scores based on the product(s) built.
 Any revenue the product brings doesn't occur until the beginning of the next turn.

-### 6\.
+#### 6\.
 End of the Year

 This final phase is an admin phase, with players checking that various rules are still in check, paying wages, checking products are still current and other tasks.

 In current turn order, players should undertake these tasks:

 1. If an already built product has no remaining piles of money, move it to the game discard pile.
 If the product has accessories attached to it, then also move those to the discard pile.
-2. If your longevity score is 12 or more, from the current turn onwards, you need to pay your personalities wages.
+2. If your longevity score is 12 or more, from the current turn onward, you need to pay your personalities wages.
 Discard the money to the bank.
 3. Ensure you have at least one money available, if not, you are declared bankrupt.
 4. Determine turn order for the next turn.
 This is in order of longevity score, from lowest to highest.
 In the event of a tie for longevity score, then highest loyalty score wins, if this ties, then use the turn order from last turn.

 **Note**: If a player is unable to pay costs, they must take an immediate income stream action to cover their costs.
 If this isn't possible, they are declared bankrupt.

-# Ending the game
+## Ending the game

 After ten turns the game is over!